alzeck/alzeck.github.io/src/markdown-pages/homework-2.md

 5. **Continuous Variable Generator**

-    The following program creates a random distrbution of student's living distance from the university:
+    The following program creates a random distribution of student's living distance from the university:

     ![App](./hmw2_app2.jpg)